Mutual Coupling Aware Channel Estimation for RIS-Aided Multi-User mmWave Systems: Conclusion

 \section{Conclusion}

 In this paper, we proposed an MC-aware three-stage channel estimation protocol for RIS-aided MU-MISO mmWave systems, which accurately captures the cascaded channel characteristics under practical RIS deployment conditions.
 We leveraged a dimension-reduced subspace-based method to achieve accurate estimation of common AoA at the BS in Stage~I. Then an OMP-based approach was developed to enable low-complexity estimation of the cascaded channel for the typical user, while simultaneously estimating common AoD at the RIS.
 We further reduced pilot overhead for other users by leveraging the fact that all users share the common RIS–BS channel.
-Additionally, we proposed a phase shift training matrix design strategy for RIS that accounts for MC effect and achieves performance gains compared to random phase scheme.
+Additionally, we proposed a Riemannian manifold optimization framework to design the RIS phase shift training matrix by explicitly accounting for the MC effect, achieving clear performance gains over random phase shift scheme.
 Simulation results validate that proposed method significantly outperforms MC-unaware and existing approaches in terms of both estimation accuracy and pilot efficiency.